vianeyBE/CassBio.GWAS_Pipeline/README.md

-# Cassava_Bioinformatics_Platform.GWAS_Pipeline
+# Cassava Bioinformatics Platform: GWAS_Pipeline
 Pipeline for Genome-wide association studies in Cassava

-Autor: Vianey Barrera-Enriquez and Camilo E. Sanchez
+**Autor**: Vianey Barrera-Enriquez and Camilo E. Sanchez

 The pipeline has four main steps: